hybtli/Command-Control-C2/README.md

 Troubleshooting
 - If connection issues arise, check firewall settings and ensure that the server IP address is correctly configured in the agent script.

+## Notes
+We could not fix the encryption method and it is affecting our project.
+Please consider these during evaluation.